Note: This feature is only available in South Africa. If you would like to use this integration - please contact your Account Manager.

 Note: Please ensure that the start of the financial period is the same as what is in your Sage Pastel setup.

-Once you've exported the file from within Receipt Bank, in Sage Pastel:
+Once you've exported the file from within Dext Prepare, in Sage Pastel:

 1. Navigate to the Process menu, and then select Process Cashbook in Sage Pastel.
 On the bottom of the Cashbook click on the Batch button, and select Import.

-2. Select the file you had exported from Receipt Bank to process it into your Sage Pastel Cashbook.
+2. Select the file you had exported from Dext Prepare to process it into your Sage Pastel Cashbook.

 Note: You can only import items from one bank account at a time.
 If your Costs inbox contains items from a variety of bank accounts you can use the advanced search to filter out different payment methods.
 Click here to find out more.